Is There a Benchmark for Government Financial Management Systems?

-- It’s an excellent resource and a good starting point for benchmarking FMIS in government.
+The checklist in Ensuring Better PFM Outcomes with FMIS Investments is an excellent resource and a good starting point for benchmarking Financial Management Information Systems (FMIS) in government.

 We like the checklist but thought that a benchmark needs more granularity.
-Our innovation and PFM teams worked together to update the checklist, and leverage as part of our A-i3+qM methodology1 that is designed exclusively for government and public finance advisory, implementation, and sustainability services.
+So, our innovation and PFM teams worked together to update the checklist and we now use this new benchmark as part of our A-i3+qM methodology that is designed exclusively for government and public finance advisory, implementation, and sustainability services.

 We extended the checklist with content from the Commonwealth Secretariat Self-Assessment Tool that has some FMIS elements.
 And, we developed more granular elements with a more specificity, particularly in information technology and public accounting.